briangmiguel/technology-modernization-fund/_pages/projects.md

 title: Investments
 permalink: /projects/
 description: "A list of all investments that have been awarded TMF funding."
-deck: "The Technology Modernization Fund has invested in a total of 21 projects across 13 federal agencies.
-Ten of these investments were made with American Rescue Plan (ARP) funding to address urgent IT modernization challenges."
+deck: "The Technology Modernization Fund has invested in a total of 23 projects across 15 federal agencies.
+11 of these investments were made with American Rescue Plan (ARP) funding to address urgent IT modernization challenges."

 ---